-Mark had some definite design ideas for the home and contacted M.T.N Architects, the design arm of PrecisionCraft Log Homes & Timber Frame, for whom Mark had built three homes.
+Mark had some definite design ideas for the home and contacted M.T.N Design, the design arm of PrecisionCraft Log Homes & Timber Frame, for whom Mark had built three homes.
 He and Julie combined the best features of several standard plans and added some ideas of their own.

 Besides being familiar with the company’s building system, Mark liked its 10-inch milled spruce wall logs and 18-inch Douglas fir roof members, both of which they had finished by hand for a natural, rustic look.
 He chose structural insulated panels and 30-year composite shingles to insulate the home, which is nestled among rocks and trees for shelter from the mountain winds.